medic/cht-docs/content/en/apps/guides/data/impact-metrics.md

 ## Impact Metrics

-The following list of Impact Metrics is comprehensive; it includes all of the Impact Metric that Medic Mobile and one or more additional CHT implementers have decided to share with the general public across workflows:
+The following list of Impact Metrics is comprehensive; it includes all of the Impact Metric that Medic and one or more additional CHT implementers have decided to share with the general public across workflows:

 _Activity_
 - Total number of health workers using the CHT (total, per month)